- What is a Post Graduation Work Permit (PGWP)?

 A PGWP acts as a bridge to transition from temporary resident status to permanent residency through gaining valuable Canadian work experience under the Canadian Experience Class (CEC) which is managed in the Express Entry system.

-PGWPs are Labour Market Impact Assessment (LMIA) exempt.
-This means it is an easier and faster process for an employer to hire someone with a PGWP, since they do not need to meet the extensive requirements of an LMIA and go through the LMIA application process.
+Post Graduation Work Permits are Labour Market Impact Assessment (LMIA) exempt.
+This means it is an easier and faster process for an employer to hire someone with a PGWP since they do not need to meet the extensive requirements of an LMIA and go through the LMIA application process.

 You can only get one PGWP in your lifetime.
-It is therefore advisable to be strategic in terms of when you apply for it, especially if you are going to be continuing further study or undertaking a longer study program.
+Therefore, you should be strategic in terms of when you apply for it, especially if you are going to be continuing further study or undertaking a longer study program.
 This is because applying after the longest period of study will mean your PGWP will have longer validity.
 The maximum validity for a PGWP is three years, whilst the shortest is eight months.

-A PGWP’s validity cannot be longer than the applicant’s duration of study in Canada.
-In general, a PGWP will last for the same amount of time as the duration of the applicant’s study program.
+A Post Graduation Work Permit validity cannot be longer than the applicant’s duration of study in Canada.

 Below are the eligibility requirements for a foreign national to obtain a Post Graduation Work Permit (PGWP):